![]() |

 Most of the songs were written at Hotel le Chalet in New Jersey during the hotel’s off-season, then recorded down in Nassau.

 Certainly, Piece of Mind sets the mark for the "new Maiden" in terms of personnel and how the band sounds on record.
-It's the first record of the great bunch that includes Powerslave, Somewhere in Time and Seventh Son of Seventh Son to have that clean, crisp, modern, Maiden metal sound.
+It's the first record in a string of albums that includes Powerslave, Somewhere in Time and Seventh Son of Seventh Son to have that clean, crisp, modern, Maiden metal sound.

 "I think it's now becoming what Iron Maiden is all about, and we expect it's going to develop from there," said Harris at the time.